Share on your favorite

 Spirit, Intelligence - Spirit or intelligence, representing a person's capacity for thought and understanding.

-敬 means "respect, honor, reverence."
+敬 means "respect, reverence, polite."

 Humility - Being humble and modest in attitude and behavior.